Tuesday, December 16, 2008

 H = HAVE NEVER TRIED: Downhill skiing, but I don't think I really want to try it anyway.
 Sometimes toasties make me angry.

-I would pay off our mortgage and child birthing debts, and then buy us a couple more-suitable vehicles and build an addition on our house and then put some away for family and future needs.
+I = IF I HAD A MILLION DOLLARS: I would pay off our mortgage and child birthing debts, and then buy us a couple more-suitable vehicles and build an addition on our house and then put some away for family and future needs.

 J = JUNKIE FOR: Engineering documentaries, the Panama Canal, dirt and water.